freenode-feminism/freenode-feminism.github.io/README.md

 Then we changed our name from `freenode-feminists` to [freenode-feminism](https://freenode-feminism.github.io/).

 Ever wondered if putting meta and JS redirects in a github.io page will hurt your SEO?
 Me too.
 Let's see.

+UPDATE: we changed our name again to [feminism-chat](https://feminism-chat.github.io/).